shamar0/shamar-news/README.md

 Frontend with Next.js: The frontend was built using Next.js, enhancing the user experience with a modern and responsive design.
 This transition also involved maintaining the existing functionality and ensuring smooth integration with the backend.
 Next.js also improved the site's SEO through server-side rendering.

 Deployment:

 Frontend: Deployed on Vercel, providing a scalable and efficient platform for the Next.js application.

 Backend: Deployed on AWS, ensuring it could handle increased traffic.
 This included setting up an Elastic Beanstalk environment for the API and managing the database on an AWS-hosted MongoDB service.
-The API generated from AWS is used to retrieve data.
+The API generated from AWS is used to retrieve data (The code of backend part is in news-insummary repo).

 Voice Assistant Integration: To further enhance user engagement, I added a voice assistant feature that allows users to navigate the website using voice commands.
 This involved using speech recognition APIs and integrating them with the Next.js frontend.